pravin2410/Nix-Commands/README.md

 it will shoy you logs of that service

-9. Suppose you are working as a linux administrator in company and one of your production server which is running on aws and has linux OS is running out of space, as an linux administrator you have decided to attach another volume to the linux server.
-List down detailed steps and commands to solve this issue.
-Answer : we have to follow below steps :
+9.we have to follow below steps :

 Step 1: Head over to EC2 –> Volumes and create a new volume of your preferred size and type.